Woman loses $390K in crypto from Hinge romance scammer - NewsBreak

 Woman loses $390K in crypto from Hinge romance scammer

-Niki Hutchinson tells the New York Times she’d just inherited $300,000 after selling her family home following her mother’s death.Romance scam dupes daters with the promise of a “Sugar Momma”
+Niki Hutchinson tells the New York Times she’d just inherited $300,000 after selling her family home following her mother’s death.Whitesboro Police warm of Social Security SCAM

 Then, she matched with a man named “Hao” on Hinge.
 They bonded over their shared Chinese roots and conversations continued over the WhatsApp messenger for over a month.
 The two spoke over video chat only once, Hutchinson says, but Hao only showed part of his face before hanging up.